Last updated July 20, 2026 — pricing and features re-verified

 If you want to…PickWhy

-IRL & Just Chatting streamsClipMethe only clipper built for it — scores chat energy + on-cam reaction; gaming-tuned tools need a kill-feed and fall apart here
+IRL & Just Chatting streamsClipMethe only clipper built for it — scores chat energy among 18 proprietary signals; gaming-tuned tools need a kill-feed and fall apart here

-Clipping live, while you're still streamingClipMethe only one that auto-cuts ranked clips from the live feed during the broadcast — no manual button, no waiting for the VOD
+Clipping live, while you're still streamingClipMethe only tool we could verify auto-cutting ranked clips from the live feed during the broadcast — no manual button, no waiting for the VOD

 Live Kick or Twitch streamsClipMenative live-stream ingest + chat-velocity scoring